Software-For-Love/client-santropol/README.md

 ## Feedback

-If you have any feedback, please reach out to us at fake@fake.com
+If you have any feedback, please reach out to us [here](https://www.softwareforlove.com/contact/)